 Finally, we investigate the (im)possibility of achieving a greater than quadratic gap using some other quantum walk.
-For this we consider general quantum walks on the edges of an undirected graph G; these were defined, for example, in the survey paper of Ambainis [Amb03], see also [San08].
+For this we consider general quantum walks on the edges of an undirected graph G; these were defined, for example, in the survey article of Ambainis [Amb03], see also [San08].
 We define a quite natural notion of reversibility for general quantum walks.
-We conjecture that for any reversible quantum walk U_2 on an undirected graph G, there exists a reversible ergodic Markov chain P on G such that for every marked state, the quantum hitting time of U_2 is at most the square root of the classical hitting time of P. We are able to prove this in the special case of quantum walks built on reflections (Theorem 3.18).
-Our proof introduces a classical analogue of such quantum walks which might be of independent interest (Definition 3.5).
-Curiously, the classical analogue is reversible if and only if the quantum walk is reversible (Lemma 3.17).
+We conjecture that for any reversible quantum walk U_2 on an undirected graph G, there exists a reversible ergodic Markov chain P on G such that for every marked state, the quantum hitting time of U_2 is at least the square root of the classical hitting time of P. We are able to prove this in the special case of quantum walks built on reflections (Theorem 3.18), thus elucidating the necessity of going beyond the reflections framework for super-quadratic speed-up.
+Our proof introduces a classical analogue of such quantum walks which might be of independent interest (Definition 3.6).
+Curiously, the classical analogue is reversible if the quantum walk is reversible (Lemma 3.17).